JGABDPatel/Blog-Management-Application/README.md

 ### Frontend (Angular)
-    Navigate to the BlogApp directory and open the VS code Install Dependencies:
+    Navigate to the BlogApp directory and open the VS code Install Dependencies: npm install
-           npm install
-    Run the application:
+    Run the application: ng serve
-           ng serve
-    Open in Browser:
-           Open your browser and navigate to http://localhost:4200.
+    Open in Browser: Open your browser and navigate to http://localhost:4200.

-## Design Decisions and Application Structure
+## Design and Application Structure

-### Backend
-     Controllers: Handle HTTP requests and return appropriate responses.
-     Services: Business logic is encapsulated here, providing a clear separation of concerns.
-     Repositories: Abstract the data access layer, interacting with the database using Entity Framework Core.

 ### API Endpoints
     GET /api/blogposts: Get all blog posts with pagination and filtering.
     POST /api/blogposts: Create a new blog post.